 As a school founded by the Lutheran Church, HKIS is motivated by a set of beliefs and values rooted in a Christian foundation.
-We believe the Christian faith is a response to the redemptive grace and love found in Jesus Christ, and recognizes that each student is a precious child of God.
+We believe the Christian faith is a response to the redemptive grace and love found in Jesus Christ and recognize that each student is a precious child of God.
 Motivated by that belief, HKIS nurtures each child to develop a clear sense of their identity, calling, and relationship with others.

 At HKIS, our “American-style education grounded in the Christian faith” forms our understanding of spiritual, emotional, physical, social, and academic learning that is core to the Lutheran beliefs around lifelong learning.
 Understanding human nature and the need for relationship with their Creator and each other nurtures students to grow and live in a cohesive worldview.
 Each person develops through the experience of being an inquisitive learner.
 As they investigate and solve problems, children discover areas of particular interest and ability that can be applied in serving others.
 Collaboration unlocks children’s understanding that they are part of a diverse, creative community that reflects characteristics of God through core values, such as love, justice, compassion, forgiveness, humility, courage, hope, and gratitude.

 In order to foster these characteristics that are central to the Lutheran education philosophies, and coinciding with our school-wide Student Learning Results (SLR), there are efforts to increase students' exploration of Christianity and understanding other faiths.
 We teach students about Jesus, the content of the Christian faith, the ways of living that follow from it, and the Christian respect for spiritual lives of all.
-Throughout a student and a staff's time at HKIS, they are exposed to an environment where the Christian faith can be integrated into their daily lives and where Christian decision making and lifelong problem solving skills may be developed.
+Throughout a student and a staff member's time at HKIS, they are exposed to an environment where the Christian faith can be integrated into their daily lives and where Christian decision making and lifelong problem solving skills may be developed.
 Through religious education, chapels and devotions, we seek to enable students to grow in the understanding and appreciation of the spiritual development of their lives.